freeman-lab/gl-scene/README.md

 ]
 ```

-Now define styles for these shapes by mapping from `id` or `class` to material properties.
-We'll put a nice emmisive light source on all shapes, and add a diffuse component for the planets.
+We'll now define styles for these shapes by mapping from `id` or `class` to material properties.
+We'll put a nice emmisive color on all shapes, and add a diffuse component for the planets.

 ```javascript
 var styles = [